Skip to Content

 Getting Around Key West

-You may want to do some shopping on Duval Street or browse the local art galleries, but sinking your teeth into Kermit’s iconic key lime pie is a must.
-Our favorite Kermit’s Key West Key Lime Shoppe treat is the frozen key lime pie cheesecake on a stick, dipped in chocolate.
+While shopping on Duval Street or exploring art galleries, savor Kermit’s iconic key lime pie.
+It’s a Key West tradition!
+Try his frozen key lime pie cheesecake on a stick, dipped in chocolate, or choose the strawberry key lime flavor.

 Key West: A Special Place